Read about my complete John Muir Trail experience, including prep, gear, logistics, and post-hike impressions.

 When I reached the next campsite, there was no one there.
 I did have to divide the site with a very fluffy marmot, but we had plenty of space between us.

 Unfortunately, I bit into something hard and loud.
 It sounded like I was chewing on ball bearings.
-It took me an embarrassingly long time to understand that the silica gel packet had ruptured and I was eating poison.
+It took me an embarrassingly long time to understand that silica gel had gotten into the packet.

 I want to stress that I remembered to remove the packet.
 I thought it might have ruptured, but I checked and it was still intact.
 I’m not sure what happened.
 It doesn’t really matter; the damage had been done.
-I spit my mouthful of food back into the packet and was angered that I’d have to carry this 1+ pound rehydrated meal up and over Mt Whitney the next day.
-The smell would taunt me as I went without dinner on my last night on the JMT and summited Whitney on an empty stomach.
+I spit my mouthful of food back into the packet and was disappointed that I’d have to carry this 1+ pound rehydrated meal up and over Mt Whitney the next day.
+The smell would taunt me as I went without dinner on my last night on the JMT.

-I fell asleep early with the intention of waking up around 4:00 am to start my sunrise hike to Mt Whitney.
-I found it difficult to sleep with the anticipation being done with my JMT thru-hike, so I downed my last Tylenol PMs and drifted into a dream.
+I crawled into my quilt early with the intention of waking up around 4:00 am to start my sunrise hike to the Mt Whitney summit.
+I found it difficult to sleep with the anticipation being done with my thru-hike, so I downed my last Tylenol PMs and drifted into a dream.

 Watch the video